 - 2014 Bammy Award for Education Policy/Researcher for extraordinary leadership in education

 - Corporation for Public Broadcasting’s 2013 Thought Leader Award

 - 2012 Charles W. Elliot Fellow of the New England Association of Schools and Colleges.

-Notable boards and commissions, past and present, include the Mathematical Science and Research Institute in Berkeley, CA, chair of the National Board of Professional Teaching Standards, West Virginia Wesleyan College trustee, Council for the Accreditation of Educator Preparation Commission on Standards and Performance Reporting, the Gordon Commission on the future of assessment, the Management and Training Corporation, the Barbara Bush Foundation for Family Literacy, the University of California San Francisco Dyslexia Center Advisory Board, and the Chartwell School in Seaside, CA, and The Leadership Academy Board of Directors.
+Notable boards and commissions, past and present, include the Mathematical Science and Research Institute in Berkeley, CA, chair of the National Board of Professional Teaching Standards, West Virginia Wesleyan College trustee, Council for the Accreditation of Educator Preparation Commission on Standards and Performance Reporting, the Gordon Commission on the future of assessment, the Management and Training Corporation, the Barbara Bush Foundation for Family Literacy, the University of California San Francisco Dyslexia Center Advisory Board, the Chartwell School in Seaside, CA, and The Leadership Academy Board of Directors.

 Gov. Wise authored Raising the Grade: How High School Reform Can Save Our Youth and Our Nation.
 He earned a Bachelor of Arts degree from Duke University, a Juris Doctor degree from Tulane University, and a black belt in Tae Kwon Do.